afrase/kodiswift/docs/patterns.rst

 .. _itunes: https://github.com/dersphere/plugin.video.itunes_podcasts
 .. _reddit-music: https://github.com/jbeluch/xbmc-reddit-music

-In xbmcswift2, adding context menu items is accomplished by passing a value for the *context_menu* key in an item dict.
+In kodiswift, adding context menu items is accomplished by passing a value for the *context_menu* key in an item dict.
 The value should be a list of 2-tuples.
-Each tuple corresponds to a context menu item, and should be of the format (display_string, action) where action is a string corresponding to one of XBMC's `built-in functions`_.
-See `XBMC's documentation
+Each tuple corresponds to a context menu item, and should be of the format (display_string, action) where action is a string corresponding to one of Kodi's `built-in functions`_.
+See `Kodi's documentation
 <http://mirrors.xbmc.org/docs/python-docs/xbmcgui.html#ListItem-addContextMenuItems>`_
 for more information.

 .. _`built-in functions`: http://wiki.xbmc.org/?title=List_of_Built_In_Functions

-The most common actions are `XBMC.RunPlugin()` and `XBMC.Container.Update()`.
+The most common actions are `Kodi.RunPlugin()` and `Kodi.Container.Update()`.
-RunPlugin takes a single argument, a URL for a plugin (you can create a URL with :meth:`xbmcswift2.Plugin.url_for`).
-XBMC will then run your plugin in a background thread, *it will not affect the current UI*.
+RunPlugin takes a single argument, a URL for a plugin (you can create a URL with :meth:`kodiswift.Plugin.url_for`).
+Kodi will then run your plugin in a background thread, *it will not affect the current UI*.
 So, RunPlugin is good for any sort of background task.
 Update(), however will change the current UI directory, so is useful when data is updated and you need to refresh the screen.

-If you are using one of the two above built-ins, there are convenience functions in xbmcswift2 in the actions module.
+If you are using one of the two above built-ins, there are convenience functions in kodiswift in the actions module.

 Here is a quick example of updating the context menu.

 .. sourcecode:: python

-    from xbmcswift2 import actions
+    from kodiswift import actions

     @plugin.url('/favorites/add/<url>')
     def add_to_favs(url):